lerausenco/KBE-Prosjekt/A2 - Weldability Check.md

 # Video
 ![](Figures/A2/A2-video.gif)
 Note: the upload button is pre-programmed to receive the image locally.
+Please note that the model takes a little while to load at the end, but is shown at the end.

 # Extendability and Improvements
--Walls are counted twice, should really have a system for determining wall thickness in pixels - e.g. the user can enter wall thickness themselves.
-Also implement more flexible edge functions - i.e. so that the section size could be varied based on wall thickness.
+There are a few notes features that could be improved for an even more extandable solution.
+The first one is that the walls are counted twice which is unneccesary.
+A more elegant solution would be to have a system for determining the wall thickness in pixels - e.g. the user can enter wall thickness themselves.
+Another feauture would be to implement more flexible edge functions - i.e. so that the section size could be varied based on wall thickness.

+The upload and download image functions with a database connection would also be working in a real user case.